< Browse to Previous Essay | Browse to Next Essay >

 Sergeant Wayne Bissell came home on leave to Vancouver in July 1942.
 He attended many events and was honored as a hero during his time at home.
 The Vancouver Eagles Lodge had him as the principal speaker at its American War Heroes Day celebration.
 He had an East Coast assignment then went to flight school where he earned his commission on July 28, 1943.
 Lieutenant Bissell served in the Southwest Pacific until his discharge in July 1945.

 Sergeant Edward J. Saylor (b.
 1920), who served on aircraft 15 as an engineer, earned a battlefield commission on March 4, 1945.
 He remained in the Air Force and received a regular commission in October 1947.
 Saylor retired as a lieutenant colonel on October 1, 1967, and settled in Washington.

-The Doolittle Raiders hold reunions to recognize devotion to duty and honor their departed comrades.
-In February 2013, Washington's Edward Saylor is one of four surviving raiders.
-A central feature of the reunions is a collection of 80 silver goblets, each inscribed with a crewmember's name, presented to the raiders in 1959 by officials from Tucson, Arizona, and preserved at the National Air Force Museum between reunions.
-Over the years, as raiders pass on, their goblets were turned over.
-Kept with the goblets is a bottle of 1896 Hennessy cognac, which had been presented to General Doolittle (who was born in 1896) on his sixtieth birthday.
-The plan had been that the last two raiders will open to toast all the departed.
+After the war, the Doolittle Raiders held reunions to recognize devotion to duty and honor their departed comrades.
+A central feature of the reunions was a collection of 80 silver goblets, each inscribed with a crewmember's name, presented to the raiders in 1959 by officials from Tucson, Arizona, and preserved at the National Air Force Museum between reunions.
+Over the years, as raiders passed on, their goblets were turned over.
+Kept with the goblets was a bottle of 1896 Hennessy cognac, which had been presented to General Doolittle (who was born in 1896) on his sixtieth birthday.
+The plan had been that the last two raiders would open the bottle to toast all the departed.
 However, in 2013, the final four surviving raiders decided to gather that year for the toast, rather than waiting until only two survived.